avichaychriqui/HeBERT/README.md

 |    surprise | 0.40 |  0.44 | 0.37 |
 |       trust | 0.83 |  0.86 | 0.80 |

-*The above metrics for positive class (meaning, the emotion is reflected in text).*
+*The above metrics for positive class (meaning, the emotion is reflected in text) for the main dataset*

 ### Sentiment (Polarity) Analysis
 |              | precision | recall | f1-score |